 - < Construction of waste disposal sites in the Port of Tokyo (Shinkaimen Landfill Site, Outer Central Breakwater Reclamation Area) > - To dispose of non-recyclable waste, etc. properly, the construction of an Outer Central Breakwater Landfill Site and a Shinkaimen Landfill Site is underway.
-Tokyo Metropolitan Govt. will use these disposal sites as long as possible by promoting recycling and effective utilization of waste, etc. before disposal by landfill. - Based on the "Long Term Vision for the Port of Tokyo" and "Port and Harbor Plan of the Port of Tokyo," it is planned to secure large-scale green spaces along with developing port and harbor facilities such as wharf sites. - The social issue Tokyo Metropolitan Govt. recognizes is constructing waste landfill sites that are difficult to secure in the crowded area of inland Tokyo.
+Tokyo Metropolitan Govt. will use these disposal sites as long as possible by reducing the amount of disposal by landfill through recycling and effective utilization of waste, etc. - Based on the "Long Term Vision for the Port of Tokyo" and "Port and Harbor Plan of the Port of Tokyo," it is planned to secure large-scale green spaces along with developing port and harbor facilities such as wharf sites. - The social issue Tokyo Metropolitan Govt. recognizes is constructing waste landfill sites that are difficult to secure in the crowded area of inland Tokyo.
 A solution to the issue will benefit Tokyo residents. - The table below shows contributions of the eligible project to SDGs in accordance with ICMA's table of mapping between project categories and SDGs.

-SDGs Targets 11 SUSTAINABLE OTHES AND COMMUNICS 11.6 By 2030, reduce the adverse per capita environmental impact of cities, including by paying special attention to air quality and municipal and other waste management 12 RESPONSIBLE CONSUMPTION AND PRODUCTION 12.4 By 2020, achieve the environmentally sound management of chemicals and all wastes throughout their life cycle, in accordance with agreed international frameworks, and significantly reduce their release to air, water and soil in order to minimize their adverse impacts on human health and the environment 12.5 By 2030, substantially reduce waste generation through prevention, reduction, recycling and reuse
+SDGs 11 SOSTANABLE OTHES AND COMMUNICS 11.6 By 2030, reduce the adverse per capita environmental impact of cities, including by paying special attention to air quality and municipal and other waste management 12 RESPONSIBLE CONSUMPTION AND PRODUCTION 12.4 By 2020, achieve the environmentally sound management of chemicals and all wastes throughout their life cycle, in accordance with agreed international frameworks, and significantly reduce their release to air, water and soil in order to minimize their adverse impacts on human health and the environment 12.5 By 2030, substantially reduce waste generation through prevention, reduction, recycling and reuse

 - < Subsidize costs for safety measures (earthquake resistance of private schools) > - < Earthquake resistance of Tokyo metropolitan high schools > - A subsidy program for safety measures started in 2003 to improve the earthquake resistance of educational facilities such as preschool buildings and school buildings.
 Subsidies have also been provided to private or religious kindergartens since 2007.
-Eligible construction works include seismic diagnosis, seismic reinforcement and incidental works, seismic reconstruction and incidental works, and removal, containment or enclosure of asbestos. - The earthquake resistance improvement project for metropolitan high schools has been going on since

-- 2012, with a first priority on seismic retrofitting of non-structural materials of gymnasiums, where fatal accidents tend to occur and evacuees gather in the event of an earthquake (measures to prevent ceiling materials, etc. from falling).
-Similarly, non-structural materials of martial arts gyms, auditoriums and indoor pools are also given priority for seismic proofing. - The social issue Tokyo Metropolitan Govt. recognizes is securing the safety of the students in the event of a disaster.
+Eligible construction works include seismic diagnosis, seismic reinforcement and incidental works, seismic reconstruction and incidental works, and removal, containment or enclosure of asbestos. - The earthquake resistance improvement project for metropolitan high schools has been going on since 2012, with a first priority on seismic retrofitting of non-structural materials of gymnasiums, where fatal accidents tend to occur and evacuees gather in the event of an earthquake (measures to prevent ceiling materials, etc. from falling).
+With measures for gymnasiums completed at all schools, martial arts gyms and other facilities are currently undergoing measures to prevent ceiling materials, etc. from falling. - The social issue Tokyo Metropolitan Govt. recognizes is securing the safety of the students in the event of a disaster.
 A solution to the issue will benefit young children, pupils, students, etc. who go to schools and the like. - The table below shows contributions of the eligible projects to SDGs in accordance with ICMA's table of mapping between project categories and SDGs.

-SDGs Targets 4 QUALITY EDUCATION 4.a Build and upgrade education facilities that are child, disability and gender sensitive and provide safe, non-violent, inclusive and effective learning environments for all 11 SUSTAINABLE CITIES AND COMMUNITIES 11.7 By 2030, provide universal access to safe, inclusive and accessible, green and public spaces, particularly for women and children, older persons and persons with disabilities 13 CUMUIT 13.1 Strengthen resilience and adaptive capacity to climate related hazards and natural disasters in all countries
+SDGs 4 QUALITY EDUCATION 4.a Build and upgrade education facilities that are child, disability and gender sensitive and provide safe, non-violent, inclusive and effective learning environments for all 11 SUSTAINABLE CITIES AND CHAMAUNIUS 11.7 By 2030, provide universal access to safe, inclusive and accessible, green and public spaces, particularly for women and children, older persons and persons with disabilities 13 AUMAIT 13.1 Strengthen resilience and adaptive capacity to climate related hazards and natural disasters in all countries